A great list of Thanksgiving books about being thankful & funny Thanksgiving stories!

 And a few additional items that are worth a mention too:

 Who can think of Thanksgiving without the memory of Snoopy toasting bread and serving popcorn to Charlie Brown's friends?!
 A Charlie Brown Thanksgiving has some wonderful reminders about why we should be thankful.

 Although a Charlie Brown Thanksgiving is a tradition in our house, the additional Peanuts special "The Mayflower Voyagers" included on the DVD is one that my kids enjoy even more!
 In this lesser know holiday special, Charlie Brown and all his friends are pilgrims who are immigrating to America and celebrating the first Thanksgiving.
-A fun historical account that not only entertains kids but also educates them about the origins of the holiday!
+A fun historical account that not only entertains kids but also educates kids about some of the origins of the holiday too.